pygame-community/PygameCommunityBot/README.md

 ```

 ## CLI
 The CLI is used to launch the bot application, whilst also allowing for selective overriding of the `config` dictionary specified inside `config.py` or `localconfig.py` using command line options.
+Subcommands like `extdata` allow for viewing the extensions which are currently occupying database storage, as well as deleting their data.

 ```
 Usage: python -m pcbot [OPTIONS] COMMAND [ARGS]...